robert-s-hogan/robert-s-hogan/README.md

 - 👀 I’m interested in sites that fly that catch the eye!
 - 🌱 I’m currently learning JS fundamentals, putting a few projects together for my portfolio and React.
-- 💞️ I’m looking to collaborate on any JS projects that will help improve my skills.
+- 💞️ I’m looking to collaborate on any JS projects that will challenge my current set of skills.
 - 📫 How to reach me robert@robertshogan.com or @robert_s_hogan on twitter

 <!---